-Bachelor of Science (Medical) (Semester-I) Session 2020-21 MICROBIOLOGY Course Title: Fundamentals of Microbiology Course Code: BSMM-1343 (THEORY)
+Bachelor of Science (Medical) Semester-I Session 2021-22 MICROBIOLOGY Course Title: FUNDAMENTALS OF MICROBIOLOGY Course Code: BSMM-1343 (I) (THEORY)

-- CO1: Understand the history of microbiology and their characterization and identification. - CO2: Learn the different principles and applications of microscopy and methods of sterilization, preparation of a culture media, pure culture concept and different staining techniques of bacteria. - CO3: Understand the fine structure of bacterial cell and nutrition and nutritional requirements of microorganisms.
-Preparation of different types of media and control of microorganisms by physical and chemical agents. - CO4: Understand the Reproduction and Growth in Microorganisms and Epidemiology of common bacterial and viral diseases in humans.
+CO1: Understand the history of microbiology and their characterization and identification.

+- CO2: Learn the different principles and applications of microscopy and methods of sterilization, preparation of a culture media, pure culture concept and different staining techniques of bacteria. - CO3: Understand the fine structure of bacterial cell and nutrition and nutritional requirements ofmicroorganisms.
+Preparation of different types of media and control of microorganisms by physical and chemical agents. - CO4: Understand the reproduction and growth of microorganisms and epidemiology of common bacterial and viral diseases in human.

-Bachelor of Science (Medical) (SEMESTER-I) SESSION 2020-21 MICROBIOLOGY Course Title: Fundamentals of Microbiology Course Code: BSMM-1343 (THEORY)
+Bachelor of Science (Medical) Semester-I Session 2021-22 MICROBIOLOGY Course Title: FUNDAMENTALS OF MICROBIOLOGY Course Code: BSMM-1343 (I) (THEORY)